-The Scottish scientist Alexander Fleming discovers the antibiotic properties of the penicillium natartum mould in 1928 but is unable to extract the active component, penicillin, and does not realise its potential.
-The discovery languishes for a decade until a medical research team headed by Florey decide to investigate.
+The Scottish scientist Alexander Fleming discovered the antibiotic properties of the penicillium natartum mould in 1928 but was unable to extract the active component, penicillin, and did not realise its potential.
+The discovery languished for a decade until a medical research team headed by Howard Florey decided to investigate.

 Born on 24 September 1898 in Adelaide, the capital of South Australia.
 His father, Joseph, is a British immigrant and prosperous boot and shoe manufacturer.
 His mother, Bertha, is Australian.
 Florey is the youngest of five children and the family's only son.

 He attends the Kyre College Preparatory School (1908-1910) and then the Saint Peters Collegiate School (1911-1916).

 Florey is an outstanding scholar and sportsman.
 He has a special interest in chemistry and an early ambition to pursue a career in scientific research.
 He passes his public exams with honours, receives numerous scholarships, awards and medals, and becomes head prefect.

 Speaking later of his school days, Florey says, "The science teaching at St Peter's was probably quite good.
 We had a man named Sneaker Thompson.
 He was called Sneaker because he used to go round in rubber-soled shoes.
 He used to get some chemistry into us, and at quite an early age I had some idea of doing research.
 I might have been 12 when this came over.